Brun0oO/defold-camera-roll/README.md

 ## Usage
-Functions are exposed on the CameraRoll namespace.
+Functions are exposed in the CameraRoll namespace.

 See the [example script](./example/example.script) to get an idea.